Review: Benro Mammoth TMTH44C Tripod

 The case is pretty spiffy too

 Oh, I should mention the case is very nice as well.
 It's made of an attractive and rugged gray heather fabric, with plenty of high-density foam padding, high-quality YKK zippers, comfortable duffel-style carry handles, and a padded shoulder strap.
 The inside is lined with nylon, and there are tie-down straps for the tripod, an adjustable padded "helmet" area for an attached tripod head, and a generously-sized sleeve pocket to hold accessories.
 The only complaint I have with the case is that it's decidedly bulky, even considering the size of the Mammoth.
-The roomy size does allow you to carry additional stuff in the case and it's big enough to fit the matching Benro WH15 head (review forthcoming), which is pretty big for a still photography head.
+The roomy size does allow you to carry additional stuff in the case and it's big enough to fit the matching, and equally massive, Benro WH15 head (review forthcoming).

 Your tripod head gets a padded helmet inside the case